mcinglis/markdown-licenses/README.md

 Also, more public Git repositories should include a license file, because it's the difference between "all rights reserved" and "some rights reserved.

-To help people choose a license, this README will include text from GitHub's [choosealicense.com](http://choosealicense.com/) as each license is converted.
+To help people choose a license, this readme will include text from GitHub's [choosealicense.com](http://choosealicense.com/) as each license is converted.
 The descriptions for the Creative Commons licenses are from the [Creative Commons website](https://creativecommons.org/).

 ---